Region & Language Selector

 Partnering with Volkswagen to create the Multivan Merida Team

-Following the success of the Merida MTB team that was founded a few years earlier, Merida joined forces with Volkswagen to create the Multivan Merida Team; one of, if not the most, successful mountain bike teams, who went on to win over 30 World Cups, two Olympic medals, 15 European titles and 15 World Championship honours across the cross country, marathon and eliminator disciplines.
+Following the success of the Merida MTB team, Merida joined forces with Volkswagen to create the Multivan Merida Team; one of, if not the most, successful mountain bike teams.
+The team went on to win over 30 World Cups, two Olympic medals, 15 European titles and 15 World Championship honours across the cross country, marathon and eliminator disciplines.

 Gunn-Rita won gold at the Athens Olympics, with José winning the silver medal